neos/neos-development-collection/Neos.Fusion.Afx/README.md

 ## Installation

-PackageFactory.AtomicFusion.AFX is available via packagist.
-Just add `"neos/fusion-afx" : "~3.0.0"`
+Neos.Fusion.AFX is available via packagist.
+Just add `"neos/fusion-afx" : "~1.0.0"`
 to the require-section of the composer.json or run `composer require neos/fusion-afx`.

 __We use semantic-versioning so every breaking change will increase the major-version number.__